Advanced Electrophysiology Systems

 Brain Area: VPM Thalamus Species: Mouse (head-fixed)

-Lab Head, University of Florida, USA
+Lab Head, University of Michigan, USA

-Brain area: Hippocampus Species: Rat
+Brain area: Hippocampus Species: Mice